Hernan-90/Front1FinalCTD/README.md

 # Frontend 1 Project: Responsive Web Design with CSS Flexbox

-Welcome to my Frontend 1 project, developed as part of the CTD (Coding Temple Development) course.
+Welcome to my Frontend 1 project, developed as part of the Digital House CTD (Certifed Tech Developer) course.
 This project showcases my skills in building a responsive web design using CSS Flexbox, demonstrating a clean and visually appealing user interface.

 ## Key Features